The Abelian Sandpile Model on Fractal Graphs: Structure of the Sandpile Group

 \section{Structure of the Sandpile Group}

-We can gain insight on the structure of the Sandpile group using the Smith Normal Form of the graph Laplacian (\cite{Lorenzini}).
-In the following tables we identify the structure of the Sandpile group for several levels of the Sierpinski Gasket and for the cell graph.
+We can gain insight on the structure of the Sandpile group by using the Smith Normal Form of the reduced graph Laplacian (see \cite{Lorenzini}).
+The Smith Normal Form is a diagonal integer matrix in which the nonzero diagonal entries give the presentation of the Sandpile group.
+For example, suppose the following matrix were the Smith Normal Form of a graph's reduced Laplacian: